OmarTubeileh/Design-Implementation-of-a-Multi-modal-Framework-for-Disease-Detection-Classification-Using-ML/README.md

 - Back Translation: This is a data augmentation technique used to improve diversity.
 This involved translating the text into French and then translating it back to English.
 This offered a different variance of the original text while maintaining the medical meaning behind it.
 "Googletrans" was used, which is a Python library that provides an interface to the Google
 Translate API.

+## Image Augmentations:
+The following are the two techniques that were implemented to balance the data:
+- Contrast Adjustment: The first image augmentation is implemented using the PIL.ImageEnhance module.
+It increases the image's contrast by a factor of 1.5 (50%), making dark areas darker and bright areas brighter.
+This is particularly useful for enhancing the visibility of subtle features in medical images, making certain visual features more prominent, where differences in tissue density or pathology can be highlighted with better contrast.
+Applying contrast variation during training improves the model's robustness to images captured under varying lighting conditions or device settings, ensuring it doesn't overly rely on consistent illumination to make predictions.
+- Grid Distortion: it is applied using albumentations' GridDistortion class.
+This method divides the image into a grid and applies random distortions to each section, simulating non-linear warping.
+Such distortions mimic real-world imaging artifacts, patient movement, or tissue deformations, encouraging the model to generalize better to spatially inconsistent inputs.
+By introducing controlled geometric variability, this augmentation helps the model become less sensitive to exact spatial arrangements, promoting a focus on structural patterns rather than precise pixel locations.

+The following transformations were implemented to increase the number of records:
+- Clockwise rotation: Images were rotated 30 degrees to the right.
+- Anti-clockwise rotation: Images were rotated 30 degrees to the left